Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/amazon-seller-partner.md

 3. Enter your Amazon **Store Name**.

-4. **Authenticate your Amazon Seller Partner Account**.

-5. **Max wait time for reports (in seconds)** is the maximum number of minutes the connector waits for the generation of a report for streams.

-6. **Period In Days** will be used for stream slicing for initial full_refresh sync when no updated state is present for reports that support sliced incremental sync.

-7. Select your the **Region** of your store.
+4. Select your the **Region** of your store.

-  > Marketplace availability:
+  Marketplace availability:
-  >

   > * North America: United States (US), Canada (CA), Mexico (MX)
   > * Europe: Belgium (BE), Germany (DE), Spain (ES), France (FR), Italy (IT), United Kingdom (UK), Netherlands (NL), Sweden (SE), Poland (PL), Turkey (TR)
   > * Middle East: United Arab Emirates (AE), Saudi Arabia (SA), Egypt (EG)
   > * Asia Pacific: Japan (JP), India (IN), Australia (AU), Singapore (SG)

+5. Click **Authenticate your Amazon Seller Partner Account**.

+6. **Max wait time for reports (in seconds)** is the maximum number of minutes the connector waits for the generation of a report for streams.

+7. **Period In Days** will be used for stream slicing for initial full_refresh sync when no updated state is present for reports that support sliced incremental sync.

-8. **End Date (optional)** - any data after this date will not be replicated.
+8. **Start Date** - Any data before this date will not be replicated.

-9. **Start Date** - Any data before this date will not be replicated.
+9. **End Date (optional)** - any data after this date will not be replicated.

 10. **Report Options** is additional information passed to reports.
 Must be a valid json string.

 11. Click **Save & Test**.

-## Supported sync modes

-The Amazon SP data source supports the following sync modes:

-* Full Refresh
-* Incremental

 ## Supported streams